-I was a newbie trader once.
 All I did was search the Internet for a good Forex strategy.
+Then I found the 123 candlestick pattern and I never had to look for another strategy again.
 Actually, all I was interested in was trading entries.
 I thought if I could pick the right direction every time, I could make a million bucks out of my measly $8000 trading account.
 I looked at hundreds of different strategies, well, entries.
 I even spent some money on a few of them.
 I read all about discipline, trading psychology, taking your “hits”, risk management, trade management, controlling your emotions – but I rejected all that.
 I had a good handle on my emotions and was a disciplined individual (most of the time.)
 All I needed was my magic bullet, my crystal ball, my time machine and then I’d be a trader.
 I didn’t care about anything but finding an entry strategy.

 What is a 123 Reversal?